 — Don Wray, Owner

-MICA Guides is open for the summer.
+MICA Guides is open and operating for the 2021 season.
 As long as we are allowed to be open, and can manage the health risks appropriately, you will be able to enjoy your glacier adventure, luxury camping, or zipline.